scellecs/morpeh/MIGRATION.md

   * Filter (NativeFilter)
   * IntHashMap (NativeIntHashMap)
   * World (NativeWorld)
-* IMorpehLogger - interface for custom loggers (Console.WriteLine for non-Unity environments by default)
+* Added `IMorpehLogger` interface and static `MLogger` class.
+It allows overriding logging behaviour for Morpeh.
+Console.WriteLine is used for all environments by default, except Unity.
-* MORPEH_PROFILING - define for automatic systems profiling
-* World.TryGetEntity(EntityId entityId, out Entity entity) - returns true and entity if it exists, false otherwise
-* entity.Dispose() - now public
+* Added `MORPEH_PROFILING` define.
+Adding it to Player Settings allows profiling systems without using Deep Profile.
+* `Entity.Dispose()` is now public.
+It allows destroying entities without accessing the World it's in.
-* Displaying multiple worlds in World Browser
+* Added viewing multiple worlds in World Browser
-* Basic TriInspector support
+* Added basic TriInspector support
-* Fast Collections